 More about me:

 I was born in raised in the college town of Norman, Oklahoma.
 I graduated from Norman North High School a year early and began undergrad at the University of Oklahoma (OU) the week after my 17th birthday.
 I earned a Bachelor of Arts in Philosophy in 2005, with optional minors in Sociology and Psychology.
-I then worked for a few years in Human Resources, but quickly learned that I prefer academia over the corporate world.
+I then worked for a few years in Human Resources, but quickly learned that I am not fond of the corporate world.
 So, I returned to OU for the graduate program in Sociology.
 After receiving my MA in 2010, I relocated to the Capital Region of New York to complete my doctorate at SUNY Albany.
 I completed comprehensive exams in Families (with distinction) and Sexualities, and successfully defended my dissertation last year.
 I enjoy traveling, playing piano, eating Thai food, and cuddling with my little animals (three sweet elderly pets plus another spunky young one!).